 After lunch we rest for an hour and then explore the west side of the lake where we will have chances to observe one or more species of monkey; including the most common Capuchin Monkey.

 After a dawn breakfast, we cross the lake, perhaps encountering a family of macaws leaving their roost to forage or a troupe of monkeys greeting the day.
 We hike back out to the river, where our motorized dug-out canoe takes us swiftly upriver to the boat dock at Puerto Maldonado, and thence to the airport for your flight to Cuzco or Lima.
-(B)
+(Breakfast)

-Please note all itineraries may vary slightly to maximize wildlife viewing.
+Itineraries may vary slightly to maximize wildlife viewing.